Different kinds of lettering work better than others, depending on the size of your design.

 - Lycra stretches, and can pull the design out of shape.

-Color blending is possible with embroidery, but shading (like you’d see in paintings or photographs) can’t be duplicated exactly.
 If your design has lots of shading and gradients, it will likely need to be simplified for embroidery.
-I can help advise you on how to turn your print design into a workable embroidery design.
+I can work with you on how to turn your print design into a workable embroidery design.

 Embroidery is thread, and as such, is limited to what thread can do.
-Lines thinner than a thread cannot be created.
-Too much detail packed into one small area probably won’t stitch well.
+For example, lines thinner than a thread cannot be created.
+Too much detail packed into one small area probably won't stitch well.
 Too many colors and details on top of one another can make the design overly dense and uncomfortable to wear.

 Sure!
 I'm happy to work with your garment, material, and apparel.
-I’ve had customers bring everything from jackets to aprons, handkerchiefs to tote bags, throw blankets to athletic apparel, lunch bags to quilts — you name it, I've probably stitched it!
+I've had customers bring everything from jackets to beach towels, handkerchiefs to backpacks, throw blankets to athletic apparel, neckties to baseball caps — you name it, I've probably stitched it!

-I will advise you if for any reason it looks like you may not get satisfactory results from the embroidery design you’re considering on the item you’ve brought in.
-If that’s the case, I can help you select material better suited for the embroidery design you’ve chosen, or explain how I would need to modify your design to better suit the material you’ve supplied.
+If for any reason it looks like you may not get satisfactory results from the embroidery design you're considering on the item you’ve brought in, I will advise you accordingly.
+In that case, you could select material better suited for the embroidery design you've chosen (I can help you with this), or we can discuss how I might modify your design to better suit the material you've supplied.

 Yes.
 I can order a wide variety of apparel and items for your embroidery needs, in a broad range of brands, colors, and sizes.
 You can view my catalogs here, and feel free to ask me any questions you might have about what you find as you browse.

 Whether you’re shopping for a gift, for your business, or for yourself, I'm happy to help you find exactly what you’re looking for.

 Suppose you have a design or logo, and you want it stitched out on a garment.
 How does it go from a print or digital design to becoming an embroidered design?
 The answer is a process known as digitizing.